32-Year-Old Center – Columbus Blue Jackets

 Signed a two-year, two-way contract with Columbus in July of 2013.

-Craig was assigned to AHL Springfield by the Blue Jackets on Monday.
+Craig was waived by the Blue Jackets on Monday, Shawn Mitchell of the Columbus Dispatch reports.

 To instantly reveal our fantasy analysis of every player – including Ryan Craig – simply subscribe now.